 Not having enough money to buy food is known as food insecurity and is common in UK children.
 Free School Meals are offered to children based on household income.
 About 1 in 5 pupils do not take their Free School Meal.
 The CANTEEN study aims to find out a) what influences whether pupils in secondary schools in Northern Ireland and England take their Free School Meal, b) how Free School Meals are related to the quality of the food children eat and their food insecurity and c) whether changing who qualifies for Free School Meals would impact the food eaten and food insecurity.
 Understanding these things will help us to improve national Free School Meal policy.
 To understand this fully, however, we also need to understand the broader school food environment, how school meals are organised, the canteen setting, the school approach to food education and the culture of the school in relation to food, and healthy eating.
 All of these things are likely to influence school meal uptake in general, as well as uptake of Free School Meals.
 The findings of the CANTEEN study are intended directly to influence school food policy and practice for the future, with the ultimate aim of improving the nutritional intake of secondary school-aged children.
-Therefore, we would greatly appreciate your input, by completing this interview.
+Therefore, we would greatly appreciate your input, by taking part in an interview.

-Why am I being invited to take part in this study?
+Why am I being invited to take part in the second part of this study?

-The school that you work at is taking part in the CANTEEN study and you are invited to an interview.
+Your child's school has agreed to participate in this part of the CANTEEN study and you are invited to an interview.